 Going through the Fitness to Study process can be stressful, so we’ve simplified the University’s policy to make things a bit easier.
 The information below explains your rights and responsibilities, what to expect, and how you can be supported throughout the process.

-You can view the full policy here.
+You can view the full policy here and download a list of FAQs about the policy in action here.

 Fitness to Study is used in exceptional circumstances where the University is concerned about a student’s ability to engage in their studies or other University-related activities.
 These concerns usually must be ongoing and can be raised by you or your peers, your college, or your academic department.
+These concerns usually must be ongoing and can be raised by you or your peers, your college, or external services such as the NHS, partner institutes, your employer or your academic department.

 These concerns may be about your: